 The No List

 Clean.
-Effective.
+Efficient.
 Transparent.

 We set ourselves a goal to design products that will deliver real results without compromising the quality.